 base is the name of the array used as the base parameter when opening the database.
 The first element of the array must contain the base ID returned by DBOPEN.
 (Refer to DBOPEN for more information about the base ID.) baseidlist is the name of the integer array containing the base IDs of the databases which are involved in the DMDBX.
 Use the same baseidlist used with DBXBEGIN when calling DBXEND mode 3 to end the DMDBX.
-The layout of this array is same as in DBXBEGIN, except that the transaction ID is already set in the first two halfwords by DBXBEGIN. text is an array up to 256 halfwords long that contains user ASCII or binary data to be written to the log file as part of the DBXEND log record. mode must be a l halfword equal to $1, 2$ or 3 .
+The layout of this array is same as in DBXBEGIN, except that the transaction ID is already set in the first two halfwords by DBXBEGIN. text is an array up to 256 halfwords long that contains user ASCII or binary data to be written to the log file as part of the DBXEND log record. mode must be a half word equal to 1, 2 or 3.
 Mode 1: End of dynamic transaction spanning one database.
 Mode 2: End of dynamic transaction spanning one database, started with DBXBEGIN mode 1, and write contents of the transaction management (XM) logging buffer in memory to disk.
 If logging is enabled, the contents of the logging buffer in memory will also be written to disk.
 Mode 3: Indicates the end of a DMDBX started with DBXBEGIN mode 3.
-If user logging is enabled for the databases, mode 3 generates multiple entries in the log file, one for each database in the DMDBX, in order to mark the end of a dynamic transaction. e of an array of 10 halfwords in which TurboIMAGE/XL tus information about the procedure.
-If the procedure executes y, the status array contents are as follows: Element Contents 1 If the procedure succeeds, the return status is 0.
-Table 5-25 describes the contents of element 1 when the procedure does not succeed.
+If user logging is enabled for the databases, mode 3 generates multiple entries in the log file, one for each database in the DMDBX, in order to mark the end of a dynamic transaction. status status informa an array of 10 halfwords in which TurboIMAGE/XL returns tion about the procedure.
+If the procedure executes he status array contents are as follows: Element Contents 1 If the procedure succeeds, the return status is 0.
+Table

+5-25. describes the contents of element 1 when the procedure does not succeed.
 2-4 Unchanged from previous procedure call using this array.

-- 5-10 Procedure call information.
-Refer to "Library Procedure Error Messages" in appendix A for a description of this information. - textlen is an integer equal to the number of halfwords to be logged from the text parameter, or is a negative integer equal to the number of bytes.
-Length can be zero.
+5-10 Procedure call information.
+Refer to "Library Procedure Error Messages" in appendix A for a description of this information. textlen qual to the number of halfwords to be logged from the $text$ is a negative integer equal to the number of bytes.
+Length